railsuser2014/openobject-doc-book-en/source/book/3/3_7/index.rst

 	* if the companies share many documents, you can register them in the same database and install Open ERP's multi-company documents to finely manage access rights,

-	* it's possible to synchronize specified document types in several databases using the ``synchro`` module.
+	* it's possible to synchronize specified document types in several databases using the :mod:`synchro` module.

 One of the great advantages of integrating accounts with all of the other modules is in avoiding the